garrandall/popular-music-data/tracks/couple-days-off-huey-lewis-the-news.md

 I need a little loving only you know what I mean
 Don't misunderstand me
 I'm not getting soft
-All i want is a couple days off
+All I want is a couple days off

 Let me catch my breath